venu-n/django-getting-started/README.md

         urlpatterns = [
             path('polls/', include('polls.urls')),
             path('admin/', admin.site.urls), ]
+10) In an editor, open "mysite/settings.py" and add "polls.apps.PollsConfig" to "INSTALLED_APPS"
-10) On command prompt run, "python manage.py runserver" to run the django webserver
+11) On command prompt run, "python manage.py runserver" to run the django webserver
-11) On your browser, visit "http://127.0.0.1:8000/" to access the site
+12) On your browser, visit "http://127.0.0.1:8000/" to access the site
-12) If you get an error page, check that you’re going to http://localhost:8000/polls/ and not http://localhost:8000/
+13) If you get an error page, check that you’re going to http://localhost:8000/polls/ and not http://localhost:8000/

 HAPPY LEARNING!